zmyer/orbit/orbit-actor-concept-distributed-transactions.md

 Complex transactions rely on each individual transaction to be wrapped in in a higher level transaction.

 Transactions must wait for nested transactions to complete, this can be achieved using await.
+A more efficient implementation would send both messages in parallel and then await the response of both.

 **Complex Transaction**
 {% highlight java %}